Challenging a roadside inspection

 - How do I support my argument?

-Once you have the details
+Once you have the details on a roadside inspection

 You can challenge any roadside inspection once you know the details of the inspection, including the roadside inspection number, inspection location, vehicle plate numbers, and driver name.
 In situations where the inspection is not yours, you would have seen the inspection in your FMCSA Portal account or in your CSA BASIC data.
 Either of these locations should provide the necessary details on the inspection.

 With that information in hand, you can either request a copy of the roadside inspection report in DataQs or immediately file a DataQs request for review on the grounds that the roadside inspection belongs to another carrier.

 To support the claim that an inspection was not yours, appropriate supporting documents could include:

 - A full driver roster showing that the driver was not operating under your DOT number;